mnaoumov/obsidian-sample-plugin-extended/README.md

 You can use `GitHub`'s `Use this template` button to create your copy of this repo.

-Don't forget to text search for all of all `Sample` words and replace them accordingly.
+Don't forget to text search for all `Sample` words and replace them accordingly.

 ## Features